islamsalah95/seb7a/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application. as a seb7a for azkar and counter and round how many times finesh Tasbe7

 A few resources to get you started if this is your first Flutter project: